CedBri/wyzecamv3/README.md

 3. We have two squashfs filesystems which we will analyze later
     -   squashfs(1)
         -   It has a size of 3 997 696 bytes (0x5C0040 - 0x1F0040)
-        -   It is a squashfs compressed filesystem
+        -   It's xz compressed
         -   It starts at 0x1F0040
     -   squashfs(2)
         -   It has a size of 3 526 592 bytes (file size - 0x5C0040)
-        -   It is a squashfs compressed filesystem
+        -   It's xz compressed
         - It starts at 0x5C0040

 ## Breaking up the binary
-Once the binary is unpacked using the wyze_extractor.py script, we can start messing with the FS.
+Once the binary is unpacked using the wyze_extractor.py script. `./wyze_extractor.py unpack FILE_NAME`

+We can start messing with the FS.

 ### rcS
 Right off the bat, there is nothing too interesting in rcS other than it calls `/system/init/app_init.sh`.